NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     Save the values for the cameras at each iteration.

 --apply-initial-transform-only
-    Apply to the cameras the transform given by --initial-transform.
+    Apply to the cameras the transform given by ``--initial-transform``.
     No iterations, GCP loading, or image matching takes place.

 --enable-correct-velocity-aberration
     Turn on velocity aberration correction for Optical Bar and